tfb34/Rubtclient/README.txt

 The program should work everytime without having to change the peers manually like I suggested last time. manager is in charge of parsing the list of peers and only downloading from the one with the IP address "128.6.171.131".

-I also attached the output to this program.
-It's called booboo.mov.
+I attached the output to this program.
+It's called output.mov.

+In the terminal window,

 Compile:  javac RUBTClient.java